thesullivantage/terraform-aws-metaflow/README.md

 # Metaflow Terraform module

-__Contains infrastructure as code (IaC) I have lifted for Soar Aviation Solutions for running production ML workloads through the metaflow library (using Argo workflows as a Kubernetes backend) on Kubernetes clusters.
-Much modification is required for production.
+__Contains infrastructure as code (IaC) lifted for running production ML workloads through the metaflow library (using Argo workflows as a Kubernetes backend) on Kubernetes clusters for Soar Aviation Solutions.
+Much modification is required for productionizing.__

----

 ---